milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy.md

  We protect your information from others

-If a third party requests your personal information, we will refuse to share it unless you give us permission or we are legally required.
-When we are legally required to share your personal information, we will tell you in advance, unless we are legally forbidden.
+If a third party requests your Personal Data, we will refuse to share it unless you give us permission or we are legally required.
+When we are legally required to share your Personal Data, we will tell you in advance, unless we are legally forbidden.

 We help merchants and partners meet their privacy obligations